RedEM-RP/esplugin_mysql/README.md

 - Make sure you have [mysql-async](https://github.com/amakuu/mysql-async-temporary) installed and working
 - Utilize FXMigrant if that doesn't work use the below one
   - Import the SQL file provided with this project, `esplugin_mysql.sql` (Also be sure to remove the dependency from fxmanifest.lua)
 - Add the following convar in your server configuration file: `set es_enableCustomData 1`.
-Make sure you put it directly under `mysql_connection_string`
+Make sure you put it directly above `mysql_connection_string`
 - Make your load order is correct.
 Here's how it should look:

 ```bash